DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2026.0/developing-on-the-api.html.md

 <pre class="json-code-sample">
 {
-  "message": "Validation failed: 2 errors prohibited this request being run", "errors": [
+  "message": "Validation failed: 2 errors prohibited this trainee from being saved", "errors": [
     "first_names is too long (maximum is 60 characters)", "email Enter an email address in the correct format, like name@example.com"